Ruins of Adventure

 Monks are trained to avoid blows through misdirection and positioning, and their base Armor Class improves by one point at every even level (AC 11 at 2nd level, AC 12 at 4th level, AC 13 at 6th level, and so on).
 Note that a monk must see the attack coming in order to use this benefit—backstabs, ambushes, or missile attacks from behind the monk will strike him as if he were unarmored.

 Monks have exceptional skill in unarmed combat.
 When a monk makes an unarmed attack against an armed opponent, he disregards the Weapons in Defense rule, since he is trained in dealing with armed enemies.
 (Normally, this rule allows the armed character to attack first with a +4 on attack and damage rolls when another character makes an unarmed attack against him.)
 In addition, the monk begins play as a punching specialist, a wrestling specialist, or a martial arts specialist (effectively gaining a bonus weapon proficiency which must be spent on unarmed specialization).
 If the monk chooses martial arts as his preferred unarmed combat form, he must spend one of his initial weapon proficiencies to do so, since this is more difficult than specializing in punching or wrestling.

 Every fourth level the monk gains an additional free weapon proficiency which can be used to continue specialization in his chosen mode of combat.
-Each additional specialization grants the character an additional +1 to attack and damage rolls, and a +1 chart bonus.
+These proficiency slots may only be spent on additional unarmed specialization.

 Beginning at 5th level, monks are entitled to a saving throw vs. spell to block detection, scrying, or mind-reading through magical or psionic means (as the 3rd-level wizard spell nondetection).
 At 7th level, monks gain the special granted power of continual free action, which duplicates the effects of the 4th-level priest spell.